Show Biz Family

-Eternally boyish, Jonathan Jackson brings intelligence and sensitivity to the role of Lucky Spencer, which Jackson first originated in 1993.
-Jonathan Jackson was born on May 11, 1982 in Orlando, Florida, but few up in Washington State.
+Eternally boyish, Jonathan Jackson brought intelligence and sensitivity to the role of Lucky Spencer, which he first originated in 1993.
+He was born on May 11, 1982 in Orlando, Florida, but grew up in Washington State.
 He comes from a show business family: His brother Richard Lee Jackson is an actor, and his sister Candace was an actress.
-Both Jonathan Jackson and Richard Jackson became interested in acting as a result of visiting Universal Studios when Jonathan was nine years old.
-While their father pursued his career as a doctor, Jackson's mother moved to Los Angeles with Jonathan and Richard.
+Both Jonathan and Richard became interested in acting as a result of visiting Universal Studios when Jonathan was nine years old.
+While their father pursued his career as a doctor, Jackson's mother moved to Los Angeles with her two sons.

 Jackson married Lisa Vultaggio in 2002; she played Hannah Scott on General Hospital from 1999-2001, and the couple has two children.
-Jackson has a band with his father, brother, and uncle, Scarlet Red, in which he plays guitar.
-He also sings.
+Jackson had a band with his father, brother, and uncle, Scarlet Red, in which he played guitar and sang.